pal03377/Athena-New/docs/overview/playground.rst

 Afterwards, the researcher adds a link for each expert participating in the evaluation.
 This link should then be shared with the corresponding expert.
-After finishing the configuration, the researcher can define the experiment and start the Expert Evaluation.
+After finishing the configuration, the researcher can define the experiment and start the *Expert Evaluation*.

 .. figure:: ../images/playground/expert_evaluation/define_experiment.png
     :width: 850px